Monday, December 28, 2015

 “When the War of the Rebellion broke out the services of Captain Louis Philippe d’Orleans, Comte de Paris, and Captain Robert d’Orleans, Duc de Chartres, his brother, were offered to our Government in any capacity.”
 The men became captains assigned as aides to General McClellan.
 “In the discharge of that duty there was no battlefield or service of the campaign in which they participated where they were not known for promptness and efficiency in all details of such duty.”

 The Plaza Hotel quickly became a favorite for visiting dignitaries.
-On December 14, 1890 The Times mentioned that Secretary of the Treasury William Windom was staying here; and on October 4, 1891 The Sun reported “Mrs. Benjamin Harrison, wife of the President, arrived in the city at 6:50 o’clock last evening, and went to the Plaza Hotel.”
+On December 14, 1890, The New York Times mentioned that Secretary of the Treasury William Windom was staying here; and on October 4, 1891 The Sun reported, “Mrs. Benjamin Harrison, wife of the President, arrived in the city at 6:50 o’clock last evening, and went to the Plaza Hotel.”
 Accompanied only by a maid, she had traveled alone on the train.

 About seven months before Mrs. Harrison’s arrival a disagreement between two employees ended tragically.
 When the hotel opened, two of the newly hired porters were Seth W. Thomas and 32-year old R. H. Rodgers.
 Rodgers had just arrived from Wheeling, West Virginia.